syrupswap/Syrup-Swap-Contracts/README.md

   - 1,400 SYRUP for 100BNB (1 BNB = 14 SYRUP)
   - 3,000 SYRUP for 300BNB (1 ETH = 10 SYRUP)
 Liquidity Lock : 1,600 SYRUP
-  - Max of 1,600 SYRUP to be locked at target price of 5 SYRUP per BNB ETH
+  - Max of 1,600 SYRUP to be locked at target price of 5 SYRUP per BNB
   - If hardcap is not reached for Presale, any excess SYRUP for Liquidity Lock will be burned to maintain Target price.
   - Liquidity is locked permanently.